 The Council will admit all children with a statement of special educational needs, in whose statement the school is named.

-All parents will be provided with an application form on which they will be asked to express 3 preferences in order of priority for a primary school.
+All parents will be provided with an online application form on which they will be asked to express 3 preferences in order of priority for a primary school.
 Places will be allocated up the published admission number for each school.

-The detail of their policy is explained in the “Admissions to Primary School” booklet, which is published annually and sent to all parents.
 Further information is also available from Pupil and Student Services at the Local Authority (contact details above).

 In the Autumn term, prior to a child starting in Reception class, we hold an open day for prospective parents to visit school.
 Once a child has been offered a place, all children have the opportunity to visit school in the Summer Term before they start school.
 Parents of pupils who have not been allocated a place, have the right to appeal.